measure the transepithelial/transendothelial electrical resistance

 Consequently, in the field of fundamental research, pharmaceutical research, and drug development there is great interest in understanding and controlling the barrier function of epithelial and endothelial tissue.
 Finding methods to overcome this hurdle is of particular relevance to medication by drug delivery across the blood-brain barrier, blood vessels, nasal tissue, or gastrointestinal tissue.
 Therefore adequate in vitro cell models and assays are required - for instance for identifying compounds that reversibly increase drug permeation through tissue barriers.

-A direct correlation between the permeability of a cell layer and its electric resistance, i.e. the so called transepithelial / -endothelial electric resistance TER, exists.
+A direct correlation between the permeability of a cell layer and its electric resistance, i.e. the so called transepithelial endothelial electric resistance TEER, exists.
 This fact can be utilized to form the basis for an assay: tight cell layers exhibit high electric resistance and - vice versa - high permeability correlates with low electric resistance.
 Therefore, the electric resistance measured across a cell layer is a highly qualified parameter for quantifying leak tightness of barrier forming tissue.
 Consequently, it can be recorded to compare and monitor the establishment or modulation of barrier-forming cell-to-cell contacts.

 Analyzing the properties of a cell layer by means of electrical measurements is not limited to measuring the electric resistance, but can be complemented by recording the electric capacitance Ccl as well.
 This parameter provides additional information about the cell layer properties: in particular it is indicative of the expression of microvilli and other membrane extrusions.

-The two quantities, resistance TER and capacitance Ccl, combine for the complex impedance Z of the cell layer, which can be measured electronically.
+The two quantities, resistance TEER and capacitance Ccl, combine for the complex impedance Z of the cell layer, which can be measured electronically.
 In contrast to other assay techniques electrical measurements require neither a fluorescent or radioactive marker nor any other type of physiologic modification of the cell system.
 While providing a wealth of information on the barrier properties electrical measurements can be performed without affecting the native cell culture under investigation.

 Nowadays a wide variety of well-established in vitro cell models exists.
 Numerous models are based on cell cultures grown on permeable membranes.
 The latter are available from different manufacturers as inserts for standard well plates and are routinely used as lab consumables.
 The inserts mainly differ in their geometric design, the membrane material, as well as the pore density and size.
 Albeit those technical differences all inserts comprise a porous membrane which separates an upper from a lower medium-filled compartment.
 These inserts are ideally suited for performing electrical measurements across cell layers cultivated on the permeable membrane.